nusco/narjillos/backlog.md

 * Command-line argument to start without visual effects
 * Narjillos eat eggs
 * Smoother contours when zooming in infrared mode
-* Encode CPU floatpoint precision in the experiment id (rather than use strictfp)
-* Conservation of energy in entire dish (with sun to give more energy)
+* Conservation of energy in entire dish (with an external source of energy)

 ##Epic Goals
 * Complex Interactions